jimmychu-2026/ETF/manuscript/SSRN-Taiwan-ETF-Risk-Budgeting.md

 ## Abstract

 Taiwan's retail investors commonly treat six dominant ETFs—0050, 006208, 0056, 00878, 00919, and 00929—as if they were spot-like equity portfolios with cash dividends.
 This paper argues that they are better understood as **spot-wrapped forwards**: economically, they package index delivery schedules, dividend promises, and rebalance rolls into a daily-traded wrapper.
-The main implication is that the relevant risk is not only the risk of the underlying stocks, but also the risk created by holding-period tenors, concentration, factor exposures, tail dependence, and implementation frictions.
+The relevant risk is therefore not only the risk of the underlying stocks, but also the risk created by holding-period tenors, concentration, factor exposures, tail dependence, and implementation frictions.

-The paper develops a unified risk-budgeting framework combining **forward tenor risk**, **concentration risk**, **factor exposure**, **tail dependence**, **tracking error / market impact / opportunity cost**, and **dividend sustainability**.
-Using split-adjusted FinMind price data for 2018–2025, we estimate a Forward Tenor Stack and document that annual volatility for 0050 is approximately 23.2%, which is comparable in magnitude to the annual-tenor volatility of the 1912–1921 silver benchmark used as a historical analogy.
+We develop a unified risk-budgeting framework combining **Forward Tenor Stack** measures, concentration risk (HHI and marginal risk contributions), factor exposures (FF3/FF5), tail dependence and CVaR, tracking error / market impact / opportunity cost, and dividend sustainability through equalization reserves.
+Using split-adjusted FinMind price data for 2018–2025, we estimate monthly, quarterly, and annual volatility patterns and document that 0050’s annual volatility is approximately 23.2%, comparable in magnitude to the annual-tenor volatility of the 1912–1921 silver benchmark used as a historical analogy.
 We also find evidence of calendar-risk amplification around rebalance and ex-dividend windows, particularly for 0050, 0056, and 00929.

 The empirical appendix reports high concentration for 0050 and 006208 (HHI ≈ 0.342; TSMC ≈ 57.2% weight), moderate stock-level concentration but meaningful factor or industry lock-in for the remaining products, and a nontrivial role for dividend-forward gaps and equalization reserves in high-yield ETFs.
-The results suggest that Taiwan's six popular ETFs are not interchangeable passive baskets; they are **delegated, path-dependent risk-budgeting contracts** with month, quarter, and year tenors that investors do not control directly.
+The results suggest that Taiwan’s six popular ETFs are not interchangeable passive baskets; they are **delegated, path-dependent risk-budgeting contracts** with month, quarter, and year tenors that investors do not control directly.

-**Keywords:** ETF; Taiwan; spot-wrapped forward; tenor risk; risk budgeting; dividend sustainability; income equalization; index rebalancing
+**Keywords**: ETF; Taiwan; spot-wrapped forward; tenor risk; risk budgeting; dividend sustainability; income equalization; index rebalancing

 **JEL Classification:** G11, G12, G14, G23